alecF2/emoji-bot/README.md

 (no, you don't need to send a picture of the emoji along with the link, that's just the default image embed, and is also a good indication of whether you sent a valid link or not)

 ![image-20210212131306149](https://i.imgur.com/inHUnfp.png)

+(see how there's no image embed here and how it didn't work?)